blackcaer/SkinLookup/README.md

 - lib/ - Also folder with utils.ts for shadcn
 - public/ - Directory static assets in a Next.js
   - Contains some files with dummy data for development and some icons
-- services/ - Folder for services (this is the part of the project that I'm not proud of)
+- services/ - Folder for services (this is the part of the project that I’m not entirely satisfied with)
   - authService.ts - Service for handling authentication-related tasks, such as login, logout, and user session management
   - portfolioService.ts - Service for managing portfolio-related operations, including adding, removing, and fetching portfolio items
 - .gitignore - files and folders for git to ignore